Royal Burmese Armed Forces: Widening technology gap with European powers

 By the early 19th century, the Europeans had gained a considerable superiority in arms production and supply in Southeast Asia.
 The growing gap was highlighted in the progressively worse performance of the army in the three Anglo-Burmese Wars (1824–1885).
 The gap was already considerable even on the eve of the first war, in which Burmese defences fared best.
 The palace arsenal had about 35,000 muskets but they were mostly rejects from French and English arsenals.
 The gunpowder was of such poor quality that British observers of the era claimed that it would not have been passed in the armies of Indian princes.
 The British also considered Burmese artillery "a joke".
 Not only did the skills of Burmese artillery men compare badly to those of the British ones, Burmese cannon technology was several generations behind.
 In the First Anglo-Burmese War, the Burmese cannon were mostly old ship guns of diverse calibre, and some of them 200 years old.
 Some of them were so old that they could be fired no often than once in 20 minutes.
 When they did, they still fired only non-exploding balls whereas the British troops employed exploding Congreve rockets.

 The gap only widened even further after the Second Anglo-Burmese War (1852–1853), after which the British had annexed Lower Burma, and held a stranglehold on arm supplies to a landlocked Upper Burma.
 In response, the Burmese, led by Crown Prince Kanaung instituted a modernisation drive that saw the foundation of a gun and munitions foundry and a small artillery factory.
 But the drive sputtered after the prince's assassination in 1866.
 An 1867 trade agreement with the British government permitted the Burmese to import arms, but Britain rebuffed a Burmese request to import rifles from them.

+In the 1840s the Burmese began to construct larger European style ships.
+In 1858 Mindon Min purchased a small two funneled side wheel steamer at Calcutta; this was the first of several British made vessels.
+By 1866 Mindon Min had a second steamer; both were used to crush a rebellion.
+By 1875 there were three such king's ships.
+These boats were crewed by men from the marine regiment and used as merchant vessels in peace time.

+By 1885 there were 11 such ships; including an ocean steamer; 2 gunboats with 8 guns each and 8 smaller steamers.

+By 1885 Thibaw had acquired a Mitraileuse of unknown type, with a limited amount of ammunition.